-Peek-A-Boo Lake Trail is a 4.8 mile trail located near Darrington, WA that features a lake and is good for all skill levels.
+Peek-A-Boo Lake Trail is a 3.7 mile lightly trafficked out and back trail located near Darrington, Washington that features a lake and is rated as moderate.
 The trail is primarily used for hiking and is accessible from July until October.
 Dogs are also able to use this trail.

 From Everett, E on Highway 530 to Darrington for 32 miles.
 Right on Mountain Loop Highway (FSR 20) for 9.2 miles.
 Right on FSR 2080 for 1.1 miles.
 Right on FSR 2081 for 3.4 miles.
 Left at fork on FSR 2086 for 1.2 miles to roadblock.
 Park here.